Die Hard 2: Home media

+Video game

+Die Hard 2: Die Harder is a 1992 side-scrolling first-person rail shooter video game developed by Tiertex and published by Grandslam Video for the Amiga, Atari ST, Commodore 64, and MS-DOS.
+The game uses the movie's plot, in which John shoots terrorists invading Washington's Dulles Airport in areas such as the luggage center and a runway, chasing after enemies on a snowmobile, and finally on the wing of the terrorists' plane.
+Each stage consists of three screens; on the last one, each with a boss, John must fight.
+Occasionally, he must also avoid killing civilians crossing each level.
+Some enemies, when killed, drop power-ups such as med-kits, armor, grenades and weapons that are collected by shooting them.
+A game over occurs when John has exhausted all of his lives and continues; the game then resets to the main menu.

+TV edit

+In the scene where McClane lights the trail of gasoline on fire to blow up Grant, Stuart and Esperanza's plane, McClane yells his famous line, “Yippee-ki-yay motherfucker!”
+This line was re-dubbed when it came to television in the US.
+It was substituted with “Yippe-ki-yay Mr. Falcon!”
+To make the line make sense to the viewers, they made Esperanza's code name “Mr. Falcon.”
+The line has become comedic to fans of the series.

 Reception

 Box office

-Die Hard 2 exceeded all expectations by outdoing the box office success of Die Hard.
+Die Hard 2 exceeded all expectations by outdoing the box-office success of its predecessor Die Hard.
 The film had the largest pre-opening, earning $3.7 million from 1,828 theaters.
 For six years, it would hold this record until it was surpassed by Independence Day in 1996.
 It had a wide release in 2,507 theaters in the United States and Canada, grossing $21.7 million its opening weekend.
 Die Hard 2 went on to gross $117.5 million in the United States and Canada, and $122.5 million internationally, earning over $240 million worldwide, almost doubling that of Die Hard.
 The film was re-released internationally in 1993 and made $216,339 more, which totaled its gross to $240.2 million.
+During a period of time, Die Hard 2 and Ghost, starring Die Hard 2 star Bruce Willis' then wife Demi Moore, would occupy the number one and number two spots at the box office, a feat would not be accomplished again for a married Hollywood couple until Deadpool & Wolverine and It Ends with Us in 2024.